MeowCata/microbit-Snake/README.md

 > okay,that's all for this time | *let me have a good rest~*

 > [!IMPORTANT]
-> my micro:bit ver is 2.21 so I can't test my code on an elder version,*but I guess it works*
+> my micro:bit ver is 2.21 so I can't test my code on an elder version,*but the simulator shows that the code works:)*

 ---